You can learn a lot about unit flood insurance policies from our page (which is below).

 Take it from a Flood Nerd, any place it can rain it can flood.

 Every year 25% of all flood claims are in areas that are not considered to be high-risk.
 During the flooding in Houston caused by Hurricane Harvey, three-quarters of the flooded homes were in low to moderate risk areas and 80% of those people had no flood insurance.

 Just because your lender doesn’t require you to have flood insurance on your condo or your Condo Association hasn’t purchased flood insurance doesn’t mean you are not at risk.

 Talk to the Condo Association about purchasing a master flood policy.

 Get a Flood Nerd to give you a quote on your individual unit.
-If you aren’t in a high-risk area, you may qualify for a Preferred Risk Policy.
-If a Flood Nerd can get you this policy, the government will subsidize a portion of your premium.
+If you aren’t in a high-risk area, you may qualify for a lower-cost policy.
+And if a Flood Nerd can get you this type of policy, the government might subsidize a portion of your premium.
 Then when the other unit owners are crying over the Special Assessment for flood water damage, you’ll be covered.